yungyuc/nsd_24sp/project/YJack0000/README.md

 ### Spatial Indexing Data Structure

 Spatial indexing is critical in simulations of natural environments, where the efficient querying of organism positions and interactions can drastically reduce computational overhead.
-By indexing the spatial data, SimSel can quickly perform operations such as locating nearby food sources for organisms or detecting potential mates within a specified radius.
+By indexing the spatial data, SimEvo can quickly perform operations such as locating nearby food sources for organisms or detecting potential mates within a specified radius.

 #### Abstraction Layer
-SimSel introduces an abstraction layer for spatial indexing, encapsulated by the interfaces `ISpatialIndex` and `ISpatialObject`.
+SimEvo introduces an abstraction layer for spatial indexing, encapsulated by the interfaces `ISpatialIndex` and `ISpatialObject`.
 This design allows for future expansions or modifications to the underlying spatial data structures without necessitating changes in the core simulation logic.

 **ISpatialIndex Interface**: Defines the methods for adding, removing, and querying spatial objects.
 This interface is pivotal for integrating different spatial data structures according to the simulation's needs.